iMakeMehPrograms/TextAdventure/README.txt

   +---+---+---+
   Functions:
   Equipment
-  - Must edit stats.
+  - Must edit stats. #
-  - Must have 8 in total.
+  - Must have 8 in total. #
+  - checkinventory #
+  - correctinventory
+  - changestats #
   Investigate (Find items or traps) #
   (for one of investigate items, add map of normalness that shows all normal rooms.)
   Add Extras in menu